city41/AMMiSTer/README.md

 - [ ] Control where AMMiSTer checks for updates (ie what update dbs it uses)
 - [ ] Install cores not yet in a distribution.
 Good for trying out beta cores.
 When they get into a distribution, automatically upgrade to the official release.
 - [ ] More metadata for games, maybe links to YouTube long play videos to help decide if a game is worth of adding
 - [ ] Notes on games.
-Helps you rememember why a certain game is not in your plan
+Helps you remember why a certain game is not in your plan
 - [ ] Load a game into MAME to help even more decide if it belongs on your MiSTer

 **Built with:** TypeScript, React, Tailwind, Electron